utksi/utksi.github.io/index.md

     <img src="/resources/langs/python.jpg">
     <div class="languagesText">
       <strong>Python</strong>
-      I do most of my work with this (often as a wrapper for C).
+      I do most of my work with this (sometimes as a wrapper for C).
     </div>
   </div>
   <div class="listSeparator"></div>